js-ojus/graph.cr/README.md

    limitations under the License.
 -->

-## pharm
+## graph

-A library that addresses a few of the needs of pharmaceutical R&D.
+A library that provides a few algorithms for analytics involving multi-mode graphs.
+Several of the algorithms deal with two-mode projections to address the most common cases.

 ### Installation